Digitalisation

 Automation

 Ships sailing while 100% on remote control from shore are already a reality in inland shipping.
-Authorities are automating bridge and lock operations.
-Physical objects are being mirrored by digital twins by capture data from different digital ecosystems by means of artificial intelligence clearing the way for progressive automation.
+Authorities are working on proactive traffic management and automating bridge and lock operations.
+Physical objects are being mirrored by digital twins by capturing data from different digital ecosystems by means of artificial intelligence clearing the way for progressive automation.
 Further roll out requires regulatory changes and standardisation.

 Priorities for INE